 The College has a defined benefit pension plan that provides a minimum level of pension benefits to eligible employees.
 The assets of the pension plan are managed by an external investment manager and are held by an independent custodian, separate and apart from the assets of the College.
 The College measures its accrued pension benefit obligation and fair value of pension plan assets at April 30 each year.
-The most recent actuarial valuation for going-concern funding purposes of the pension benefit plan was performed as of December 31, 2013 and results have been extrapolated to April 30, 2016.
+The most recent actuarial valuation for going-concern funding purposes of the pension benefit plan was performed as of December 31, 2016 and results have been extrapolated to April 30, 2017.

 The College also provides other post-retirement and post-employment benefits, such as medical and dental, to eligible employees.
 Post-employment benefits are benefits provided to disabled employees.
 The College measures its accrued benefit obligation for other post-retirement and post-employment benefits at April 30 each year.
-For the other post-retirement and post-employment benefit plans, the most recent actuarial valuation was performed as of April 30, 2014 and the results have been extrapolated to April 30, 2016.
+For the other post-retirement and post-employment benefit plans, the most recent actuarial valuation was performed as of April 30, 2017.